Electronic structure and magnetic properties of La$_{3}$Ni$_{2}$O$_{7}$ under pressure: active role of the Ni-$d_{x^2-y^2}$ orbitals

 Here, we study the electronic structure of \LNO{7} under the influence of pressure using DFT and DFT+$U$ methods with different double-counting corrections.
 Within our methodology, we find a delicate interplay between pressure and electronic correlations with different phases closely competing in energy.
-Within the pressure-correlations phase diagram, we find that the region of $U$s consistent with constrained RPA (cRPA) calculations \cite{christiansson2023correlated} support a spin-state transition with pressure.
-Specifically, we find a high-spin A-type antiferromagnetic state (with Ni moments coupled ferromagnetically in-plane and antiferromagnetically out-of-plane) at low pressures that transforms to a low-spin G-type antiferromagnetic state (with antiferromagnetic planes coupled antiferromagnetically out-of-plane) at high pressures ($>$ 10 GPa).
-Remarkably, we find that the ground states derived for all $U$s are controlled by the in-plane Ni-$d_{x^{2}-y^{2}}$ states.
+Within the pressure-correlations phase diagram, we find that the region of $U$s consistent with constrained RPA (cRPA) calculations \cite{christiansson2023correlated} supports a spin-state transition with pressure.
+Specifically, we find a high-spin state at low pressures that transforms to a low-spin state at high pressures ($>$ 10 GPa).
+Remarkably, we find that the ground states derived for all $U$s are controlled by the in-plane Ni-$d_{x^{2}-y^{2}}$ states that keep having an active role in this material despite the presence of Ni-$d_{z^2}$ states at the Fermi level.
+This active role of the $d_{x^{2}-y^{2}}$ states is preserved upon variations in the oxygen stoichiometry.